 It’s no secret that Sylvan’s Engineering courses in the Sacramento region are fun, but did you know that they also help equip your child with valuable STEM (science, technology, engineering and math) skills?
 Via hands-on projects and collaborative group work, your son or daughter will acquire important critical thinking and problem solving abilities that can make a positive impact both inside and outside of the classroom.▼

 From figuring out how to design complex structures to testing and tweaking them in order to come up with an improved solution, your child will be tackling problems just like a real engineer!
 Our practical, hands-on courses are an amazing way for your budding inventor to understand important science, engineering and architectural concepts while also using his or her imagination and creativity.
 Parents are kept in the loop through our regular email communication, so you can see your child’s progress and celebrate his or her achievements.
 We’ll also preview the following week’s project so you and your child can gear up for the next fun activity!

-Our Engineering courses in the Sacramento region feature:
+Our Engineering programs in the Sacramento region include: